|POS||Race & Track||Date||Points|

 That then paved the way for Red Bull to place Ricciardo at the Spanish Formula 1 outfit Hispania Racing, replacing Narain Karthikeyan for all the remaining races of the 2011 season.

 Daniel Ricciardo Net Worth

-Daniel Ricciardo is comfortably in the upper echelons on the highest-earning Formula 1 driver list after making a shock switch from Red Bull to Renault ahead of the 2019 season.
+Daniel Ricciardo was comfortably in the upper echelons of the highest-earning Formula 1 driver list after making a shock switch from Red Bull to Renault ahead of the 2019 season.

-Ricciardo's two-year contract is widely reported to bring in an annual salary of £25.3million a year, which makes him the third best-paid Formula 1 driver behind Lewis Hamilton and Sebastian Vettel, and raking in triple the amount he was earning at Red Bull.
+The second season of Ricciardo's two-year contract in 2020 was reported by Forbes to bring in an annual salary of £20million, which made him the third best-paid Formula 1 driver behind Lewis Hamilton and Sebastian Vettel, and raking in well over double the amount he was earning at Red Bull.

-According to Daniel Ricciardo's official website, his list of personal sponsors are: GoPro, Australian car website Carsales, trading platform eightcap, luxury headwear company Melin, Blue Coast brewing company, sports performance nutrition partner Thorne and IT service management company AWS.
+According to Daniel Ricciardo's official website, his list of personal sponsors are: GoPro, Australian car website Carsales, luxury headwear company Melin, Blue Coast brewing company, sports performance nutrition partner Thorne and IT service management company AWS.

-In terms of properties, Ricciardo, who lives in Monaco during the F1 season, owns a $13million mansion in Los Angeles after purchasing the property in 2018. it boasts five bedrooms, five bathrooms, a pool and a two-car garage.
+In terms of properties, Ricciardo, who lives in Monaco during the F1 season, owns a $13million mansion in Los Angeles after purchasing the property in 2018.
+It boasts five bedrooms, five bathrooms, a pool and a two-car garage.